ShaunPrince/167FinalProjectRemake/RoboCatAction/LocalRCat/RoboCatAction/ReadMe.txt

 Goal:
 	Collect the most mice points (including the rare black mice which are worth 10x the points)
-	Use the yarn you leave behind (Does 3 dmg) to gate off enemy players, less they risk dying and giving you free reign over the remaining mice.
+	Use the yarn you leave behind (Does 3 dmg) (better remember which ones are yours) to gate off enemy players, less they risk dying and giving you free reign over the remaining mice.